RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 When you cannot find the tool you need or when you have difficulties to understand what is happening, ask a (bio)informatician!

 Kew has computing and High Performance Computing (HPC) facilities that have been set up to enable the analysis of large amounts of target capture sequencing data by multiple users.
-Before using them, please ensure that:
+Before using them, please ensure to:

-- **you make yourself known to Kew’s (bio)informaticians**
+- **make yourself known to Kew’s (bio)informaticians**
-- **you get familiar with the facilities**
+- **get familiar with the facilities**
-- **you take note of the best practices described here**
+- **take note of the best practices described here**

 ## **2. Checking data quality**
 ## **3. Cleaning data**